 Faculty Resources

 Supplemental Instruction (SI) provides weekly, peer-led study sessions to help students prepare for their courses outside of the classroom.
 SI study sessions are facilitated by an SI leader, a student who has previously completed the course with a high grade.
-SI leaders plan and prepare for study sessions in advance and use active learning strategies to encourage, comprehension and synthesis of course content.
+SI leaders plan and prepare for study sessions in advance and use active learning strategies to encourage comprehension and synthesis of course content.
 SI emphasizes collaborative, student-to-student learning and processing of information.

 • The SI program targets traditionally difficult academic courses—those that have a high rate of D or F grades and withdrawals—and provides regularly scheduled, out-of-class, peer-facilitated sessions.